syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 read += chunk;

-//If you have reached the end of our buffer, check to see if there is any more information.
+//After reaching the end of the buffer, check and see whether you can find any information.

 if (read == buffer.Length)